Rudy Lai

 1 updates

-Introduction of 'see and spray' technology using machine learning for real-time weed identification and treatment.
+John Deere introduced 'see and spray' technology utilizing machine learning to process real-time images for weed identification and targeted spraying.